People who have been diagnosed with Alzheimer’s disease live a somewhat sheltered life. Under normal circumstances, this isn’t a good thing.

 Sometimes the truth hurts

 The events and subsequent turmoil over the last few weeks causes heads to spin, but many, if not most, people with dementia are unscathed.
 They remain blissfully unaware of the nastiness that pervades television screens and social media platforms, unaware of the travesties leveled against humankind.
-The brutality with which humans inflict pain and suffering goes unnoticed, and for this, caregivers
+The brutality with which humans inflict pain and suffering goes unnoticed, and for this, caregivers are grateful.

 A blessing in disguise